-Topic Science and Principles supporting Rehabilitation Engineering [30 credits] GSP reference Learning objective By the end of this module the student will develop their knowledge and understanding of the main disabling conditions affecting people.
-They will consider the role of the rehabilitation engineer and rehabilitation services and of a MDT approach to providing high-quality, patient-centred and safe rehabilitation services.
-The principles and use of assistive technology (assistive, adaptive and rehabilitative devices for people with disabilities, including the process used in selecting, locating and using them) will be explored linked to the materials, design of assistive technologies and workshop practice.
-Knowledge By the end of this module the student will: Describe the anatomy, physiology and pathophysiology associated with conditions resulting in referral to rehabilitation services.
+Торіс Science and Principles supporting Rehabilitation Engineering [30 credits] GSP reference Learning objective By the end of this module the student will develop their knowledge and understanding of the main disable conditions affecting people.
+They will consider the role of the rehabilitation engineer and rehabilitation se of a MDT approach to providing high-quality, patient-centred and safe rehabilitation services.
+The princip use of assistive technology (assistive, adaptive and rehabilitative devices for people with disabilities, incl process used in selecting, locating and using them) will be explored linked to the materials, design of assistected and set of the and of this module the student will. ervices and bles and luding the Knowledge By the end of this module the student will: Describe the anatomy, physiology and pathophysiology associated with conditions resulting in referral to rehabilitation services.
 Discuss the role of the rehabilitation engineering in a multidisciplinary approach to providing high-quality, patient-centred and safe rehabilitation services.
 Describe and analyse human movement and solve quantitative biomechanical problems.
 Discuss and evaluate the basic principles that underpin assistive technology in a range of areas such as mobility, posture control, environmental controls and communication aids.
 Explain the use of biomechanical analysis in assessment and assistive technology design.
 Describe manufacturing techniques and compare and contrast the properties of materials used in rehabilitation engineering and assistive technology.
 Explain the key elements of design practice in rehabilitation technology.
 Explain workshop practice applied to the field of rehabilitation engineering.
-Discuss, compare and contrast properties of a range of commonly used materials used in rehabilitation engineering technology.
-The Year 2 and 3 work-based learning outcomes can be found in module CERE (ii): 1.1.4 1.1.5 1.1.6 1.1.7 2.2.3 2.2.4 2.1.6 2.3.3 2.3.1 2.2.6 2.2.9 3.1.2 and clinical skills Rehabilitation Engineering in the Clinical Environment and further detail in the work-based syllabus.
+Discuss, compare and contrast properties of a range of commonly used materials used in rehabilitation engineering technology. $\begin{array}{c} 1.1.4\\ 1.1.5\\ 1.1.6\\ 1.1.7\\ 2.2.3\\ 2.2.4\\ 2.1.6\\ 2.3.3\\ 2.3.1\\ 2.2.6\\ 2.2.9\\ 3.1.2\end{array}$ Technical and clinical The Year 2 and 3 work-based learning outcomes can be found in module CERE (ii): Rehabilitation Engineering in the Clinical Environment and further detail in the work-based skills syllabus.